HarshtheGeek/Flutter_provider/README.md

-Here is your refactored and professionally organized Flutter Riverpod documentation in GitHub-style Markdown format:

----

 # Flutter Riverpod Notes

 This repository contains structured notes and examples on using **Riverpod** for state management in Flutter, including concepts like `copyWith`, various provider types, and widgets like `ConsumerWidget`.